P-p-H-d/mlib/README.md

 ##### void string\_out\_str(FILE *f, const string\_t v)

 Write a string into a FILE:
-Outputs the input string with quote around, replacing any \" by \\\" within the string.
+Outputs the input string while quoting around, replacing any \" by \\\" within the string.

 ##### bool string\_in\_str(string\_t v, FILE *f)